 Elmiron lawsuits claim that Janssen failed to warn the drug can cause serious vision problems, including an eye disorder called maculopathy.
-Elmiron has been available by prescription for decades, but the label for Elmiron did contain information about eye disease until June 2020.
+Elmiron has been available by prescription for decades, but the label for Elmiron did not contain information about eye disease until June 2020.
 Before then, many thousands of patients were prescribed Elmiron, completely unaware that the medication could be damaging their vision.

-You may have a case against Janssen if you are took Elmiron and were diagnosed with eye problems related to the macula or retina, such as macular degeneration or pigmentary maculopathy.
+You may have a case against Janssen if you took Elmiron and were diagnosed with eye problems related to the macula or retina, such as macular degeneration or pigmentary maculopathy.
 The lawyers at Sanders Phillips Grossman are investigating Elmiron vision problems and offering free consultations.
 Contact Us to speak with an attorney.

 Elmiron Uses and Approval History